 Foodie Journey

-This six-day itinerary is fit for foodies, and it's the only one where you might come back heavier than you started.
+This six-day itinerary is fit for foodies, and it's the only itinerary where you might come back heavier than you started.

 In a place that’s known for its red rock landscape, it’s incredible that local chefs can coax such a feast of fresh food from the desert.
 This itinerary is fit for foodies — be warned you might come back weighing more than when you started.

-You’ll visit Moab, where you can marvel at the desert’s bounty at the robust farmers' market and enjoy canyon views through your wine glass full of a locally-produced vintage.
-On the road to Capitol Reef National Park, you can awaken to a farm-fresh breakfast, dine riverside, and then savor salads grown in the desert sun and picked fresh just for you.
+You’ll visit Moab, where you can enjoy canyon views and a bounty of restaurant options.
+On the road to Capitol Reef National Park, you can awaken to a farm-fresh breakfast, dine riverside and then savor salads grown in the desert sun and picked fresh just for you.

 Imagine what it was like to farm over 100 years ago at Gifford Homestead, an oasis set among sandstone cliffs.
 Then gorge yourself at Hell’s Backbone Grill, where almost every single thing on the menu is grown locally.
 Around Torrey you can find eclectic locally harvested fare like free range rattlesnake.